 The Stages of Change is a theoretical perspective that we can use to understand where a person is coming from in terms of their culture and behavior and help guide the Brief Intervention Session.
-To best work with patients, it is necessary to determine what stage of change a patient is in for a particular issue.
+In order to best work with patients, it is necessary to determine what stage of change a patient is in for a particular issue that include pre-contemplation, contemplation, determination, action, maintenance, and recurrence.
 Figure 4 below defines each stage of change and describes the appropriate task to move patients to the next stage.